socratesx/puppet-virt_install/README.md

 <h2> Usage </h2>

+The intended usage of the module is by defining yaml files and changing the default parameters on data/common.yaml files.
+The first thing, after reading the readme file, a user must do is to see the files in data/ folder.
+From there he/she can define new VMs and change the default parameters to suit their needs in their environment.

 The classes can be used autonomously by declaring them using the resource-like declaration style:

 ```
 class { 'virt_install::undefine':}
 ```

 The above example will look for the default values in data/vms folder and will undefine all the VMs included there.
 You can override the default like the following:

 ```